Bèlgica flag Bèlgica: Entorn econòmic

 Reduced Tax Rate

-A 12% reduced rate applies on items including public housing and restaurant services (excluding drinks), phytopharmaceutical products, certain combustible material, margarine, and inner tubes.
+A 12% reduced rate applies on items including public housing and restaurant services (excluding drinks), phytopharmaceutical products, certain combustible materials, margarine, and inner tubes.

 Other Consumption Taxes